qheilmann/CommandAPI-docs/docs/en/create-commands/arguments/types/misc/particle-arguments.md

 The `ParticleData` class is a record that contains two values:

 - `Particle particle`, which is the Bukkit enum `Particle` representation of what particle was provided
-- `T data`, which represents any additional particle data which was provided.
+- `T data`, which represents any additional particle data that was provided.

 ```java
 public record ParticleData<T>(Particle particle, T data);